devaru-ai/dev-metrics/november/README.md

 - I was able to reuse the templates, and many methods, rather than developing from scratch, enabled me to get faster improvement, so I could ensure visiblity for research without compromising on time trade off.
 - For iter 2, I'd advice: Execution eats Strategy for breakfast, so much more focus on execution over strategy.

 ### Iteration 2:
 - Improve visibility

 ### Iteration 2 Results:
 - Improved visibility exponentially
 - Validated the quality of work by senior engineers from Big Tech
 - Excellent presentation and Networking Skills

+### Iteration 3:
+- Get an interview process started in at least 3 companies
+- DM or Email at least 20 people
+- Progress on research
+- Progress on coding